 In Reception children have access to a reading corner every day and the books are continually refreshed.
 Our Reception classes visit the school library weekly, with access to thousands of up to date books.
 Alongside this our children have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).

-In Mathematics we follow a Maths Mastery Approach.
-At the early stages of Mathematic teaching, each numeral is taught separately.
-Children are taught how the quantity of a number can be represented using a range of equipment and how the amount be made in different ways.
+In Mathematics we follow a Maths Mastery Approach and use the Abacus scheme.
+Children are taught how the quantity of a number can be represented using a range of equipment and how the amount can be made in different ways.
 Children are taught how to explain their mathematical understanding and quickly grasp this skill, for example when answering, ‘How do you know that?’
-Our children also have lots of practical opportunities for counting objects, subitising, ordering numbers, adding and subtracting, doubling, sharing, investigating shape and patterns and using mathematical language.
+Our children have lots of practical opportunities for counting objects, subitising, ordering numbers, adding and subtracting, doubling, sharing, investigating shape and patterns and using mathematical language.
 Skills are often further developed through wider curriculum activities; cooking, technology, craft activities which additionally support mathematical understanding.

 Children have plenty of opportunities to become independent learners in all areas of the curriculum, through exciting, effective continuous provision.
 The purpose of continuous provision is to continue the provision for learning, even in the absence of an adult.
 Children are motivated and challenged by the often open ended resources and enhancements that we provide for them.
 We want our children in Reception to be thinkers, negotiators and problem solvers – to apply the knowledge that they already have to enable them to explore new possibilities.
 Our well planned continuous provision raises attainment through active learning and high level engagement.
 Our experienced staff observe and scaffold learning alongside the children, introducing new concepts and ideas, taking next steps into the children’s play.